anachioca/WebDev-OnlineStore/README.md

 ## Problemms:
   We had some problems to implemet a single navbar html file and use it in all the other pages.
-For now we create one navbar code for each page.
+For now we have created one navbar code for each page.

 ## Comments: